maxgraze-zz/Language-Tracker-Snippets/anki_data.md

 datasette ~/Library/Application Support/Anki2 folder/data/collection.anki -o

-## Tables in the database from [Josh](https://github.com/joshdavham/Short-Data-Analyses/blob/main/How%20does%20the%20word-frequency%20of%20my%20Anki%20cards%20change%20with%20time%3F.ipynb)
+## Tables in the database from [Josh](https://github.com/joshdavham/Short-Data-Analyses/blob/main/How%20does%20the%20word-frequency%20of%20my%20Anki%20cards%20change%20with%20time%3F.ipynb) [Anki Docs]([https://addon-docs.ankiweb.net/](https://docs.ankiweb.net/stats.html))
 ### `cards`

 #### Schema
-id -- (*primary key*) card id in epoch miliseconds (corresponding to when the card was created)
+id -- (*primary key*) card id in epoch miliseconds (corresponding to when the card was created).
+The time at which the review was conducted, as the number of milliseconds that had passed since midnight UTC on January 1, 1970.
+(This is sometimes known as 'Unix epoch time', especially when in straight seconds instead of milliseconds.)

 nid -- (*foreign key*) the card's corresponding notes id